Find out if your mom's ideas about health really ring true

 Thus, the situation and environment, rather than the cookies and candies, could be the real reason for post-party wildness.

 Of course, limiting sugar consumption is still a good idea.
 Sugar has been linked to a host of health problems in kids, such as childhood obesity and diabetes.
-A recent study published in Pediatrics found that children who drank more than one serving per day of a sugary drink were 26 percent more likely to be obese.
+A study published in Pediatrics found that children who drank more than one serving per day of a sugary drink were 26 percent more likely to be obese.